Gas safety certificate for Landlords

 The annual gas safety inspection checks any appliance or equipment that uses gas.
 This includes the gas supply, boiler, and gas fires.

-The inspection will also include:
+The gas safety inspection will also include:

 - Check appliances for tightness and safety regulations.